Nicer82/EnergyMonitor/README.md

 - collector.py: reads out the MCP3208 continuously and uploads the current state to:
 - API/state.py: a RESTful API webservice using Flask that can return the last state, calculates the volume and uploads the volume to a MySQL database

+## Hardware setup
+The Energy Monitor can be ran in two modes:
+- with voltage measurement: in this case you can also determine the flow direction of the current.
+- without voltage measurement, using the voltage measurement form another device. current and power will always be positive using this mode

+If current flow direction is not important for you (the flow direction is only oen direction), You could skip the whole measurement of the voltage and hardcode the average voltage for your network in the VoltageService class, but because voltages can fluctuate a lot, it is way more accurate to use the actual voltage for power calculations.

 ## RPI Installation instructions
 Tested with a Raspberry Pi Model 3B+.
 Should work on other RPi's as well.
 ### Raspbian setup